 - Good documentation.

 - I never tested the library itself.
 Some parts of the library are untested (binary format import / export), other parts are tested poorly (VirtualMode).
-The core functionality however was tested OK as a part of various projects where I used the library.
+The core functionality however was tested OK as a part of many projects where I used the library.

 - My design goal was to simplify the developing of ESENT-based software.
 I did not want to create an additional level of abstraction, see